 How to download your Facebook data

-Tip: If you’re not receiving emails from Facebook, check your junk folder and ensure that Facebook’s emails are not classed as spam.
+Tip: If you’re not receiving emails from Facebook, check your junk folder and ensure that Facebook’s emails are not classified as spam.

-Tip: Should the link redirect to Facebook’s Account Settings page, click Download a copy of your Facebook data again to go directly to the file.
+Tip: Should the link redirect to Facebook’s Account Settings page, click Your Facebook Information > Download Your Information > Available Files.

 Because the archive contains private information, you should keep it secure and take precautions when storing or sending it, or uploading it to another service.